doyousketch2/md5gui/README.md

     pip install easygui

-You can add this to your custom actions in Thunar
+You can add md5gui to your custom actions in Thunar
 -------------------------------------------------
 + Edit > Configure custom actions...
 + Add new custom action.